• Skip to primary navigation

 • Cover and cook on low for 6-8 hours, or until vegetables are tender and sausage is no longer pink.

-• Combine cornstarch with the cold water and mix until smooth.
+• Combine 3 tablespoons cornstarch with 3 tablespoons cold waterand mix until smooth.

 • Add cornstarch mixture to stew and stir gently until well blended.

-• Cover and cook on high for 30 minutes more or until the gravy is thickened.
+• Cover and cook on high for 30 minutes more or until the stew is thickened.

 Notes